Your Smartest Choice for a Small Reverse Osmosis System Manufacturer

 Solar power is a renewable energy source greatly advocated for by environmentalists as the world grapples with the effects of carbon emissions.
 To facilitate water treatment in off-grid locations, NEWater provides solar-powered water treatment equipment.
 We manufacture solar desalination systems, which mainly comprise small reverse osmosis systems and marine solar stills.

 The solar-powered reverse osmosis system consists of solar collectors, photovoltaics, and an optional battery set.
-Solar energy is typically soaked up by the solar collectors from the sun and eventually turned into electric power using photovoltaics.
+Solar energy is typically soaked up by solar collectors from the sun and eventually turned into electric power using photovoltaics.
 The batteries are used as reserves that store power to facilitate the continuous operation of the RO system.

 The installation of NEWater’s small reverse osmosis system is particularly convenient owing to the use of plug-and-play parts.
 In addition, we present our customers with elaborate user manuals that illustrate the installation process in detail.
 With this, most of our users do not see the need for professional installation services and this helps them economize on operating expenditures.